Mass media in Zambia: Newspapers

 There are dozens of newspapers in Zambia, the majority of which are privately owned.
 The Zambian News and Information Services (ZANIS), the public relations sector of the Ministry of Information and Media owns both the Zambia Daily Mail and the Times of Zambia.
 Newspapers are one of the biggest forms of receiving information in Zambia and there has been a recent uptick in newspaper consumption from its introduction into the digital sphere.
 Newspapers and digital news websites have become more popular.
 In 2002, there were only 4 newspapers in Zambia, two of which were nationally owned.
 As of 2020, there are 36 newspapers and news websites.
+Other privately owned Zambian newspapers and digital news outlets include News Diggers!, which Reporters Without Borders has listed among Zambia's influential newspapers.

 One of the biggest Zambian newspapers with a growing digital platform is the Lusaka Times.
 The Lusaka Times launched its website in 2007 and has gone through many updates and changes since then.
 It not only provides news daily and on various topics, but it also provides Zambians an opportunity to post their own articles.
 This is a free service that allows those who want a platform to post their content the right to do so.
 In order to post content to the website, the author needs to claim the content to be theirs in its entirety.
 This has served as a way for Zambians to open source information and feel involved in the process of media.
 It is important to point out, however, that the literacy rate in Zambia is around 80 percent which explains why broadcast news, television, and radio may be more popular forms of consuming media.